suprematic/zipkin-clj/README.md

 Sometimes there already is some kind of execution context with its own propagation mechanics (e.g., otplike's message context).
-In this case, it's more convenient to store the spans in using that context.
+In this case, it's more convenient to store the spans using that context.

 In order to do that, one needs to implement the `zipkin_clj.core.ISpanStorage` interface.
 Use the [default implementation][default-span-storage] as an